Suarez wondergoal a Copa boost for Uruguay

 Another substitute, Real Madrid midfielder Federico Valverde, sealed Uruguay's win with a fine strike.

-Edinson Cavani also came off the bench for Uruguay, which opens its Copa America campaign against Ecuador on 17 June (NZST).
+Edinson Cavani also came off the bench for Uruguay, which opens its Copa America campaign against Ecuador on 17 June (AEST).

 Fouls ruined the early flow of the game, although Uruguay goalkeeper Fernando Muslera was tested by a long-range Fidel Escobar strike.